Lanzhou beef noodles

-Lanzhou beef noodles or Lanzhou lamian is a type of beef noodle soup from Lanzhou, China.
-This dish has an extensive history, and the recipe differs by region due to cultural factors, availability of ingredients, and local innovations.
+Lanzhou beef noodles is a type of beef noodle soup from Lanzhou, China.
+This dish has an extensive history and is intimately associated with Hui Muslim cuisine.
+The dish has since become widespread throughout China, with 50,000 noodle shops in the country serving the dish as of 2015.

 History

 Lanzhou beef noodles are named after the city of Lanzhou, in Gansu province, which stretches to the Yellow River and was a stop on the ancient Silk Road.
 During the Tang dynasty, the Muslim Hui people developed a variation of beef noodle soup noodle that is compatible with the Muslim diet, with easy-to-prepare ingredients.
-Local lore attributes its creation to Ma Baozi (马宝子), a Hui Chinese man from Lanzhou.
-There are numerous beef noodle soups available in China, with a wider variety in the west than the east.
+Historians often attribute the creation of the dish in its modern form to Ma Baozi (马宝子), a Hui Muslim from Lanzhou who began selling the dish in 1915.

+The "Lanzhou Lamian" commonly found outside Lanzhou is not the same dish as Lanzhou beef noodles; rather, it is a Halal-style version of Lamian from Hualong, Qinghai, marketed under the Lanzhou name.

 An old saying states that Lanzhou has three treasures: "Auspicious gourds, beef noodles, and sheepskin rafts".

 During the 1990s the dish gained popularity nationwide as a fresh, very affordable and nutritious fast food.

-In 2001, Lanzhou beef noodles were designed as one of China's three main fastfood varieties (alongside Quanjude Peking duck and Goubuli baozi).
+In 2001, Lanzhou beef noodles were designated as one of China's three main fastfood varieties (alongside Quanjude Peking duck and Goubuli baozi).
 In 2010, the dish was recognized with the Chinese equivalent of protected designation of origin.
 The skill of making Lanzhou beef noodles was included into China's national intangible cultural heritage list in 2021.